Samarth-Nasnodkar/hyper-list/README.md

 # CList is a library which lets you use Lists from Python in C++
 This means, You can create an array with a flexible length.
-It also comes with some prebuilt features like,
+It also comes with some prebuilt functions like,
 1. sort
 2. search(Binary search)
 3. insert